Slumberland Furniture

 Slumberland Furniture, Inc. is a family-owned furniture retailer in the Midwestern United States, founded in 1967.

 History

 Slumberland Furniture is headquartered in Oakdale, MN.

 Originally, the company specialized in mattresses and La-Z-Boy recliners.
-Today, Slumberland has 123 stores in 12 states.
-It is one of America's top sellers of La-Z-Boy upholstery and one of the top sellers of Sealy in the Midwest.
+Today, Slumberland has 122 stores in 12 states.
+It is one of the United States' top sellers of La-Z-Boy upholstery and one of the top sellers of Sealy in the Midwest.